 If you invest in the shares of our common stock in this offering, your ownership interest will be immediately diluted.
-Dilution represents the difference between the amount per share paid by investors in this offering and the pro forma as adjusted net tangible book value per share of our common stock immediately after the completion of this offering.
-The data in this section are derived from our consolidated balance sheet as of December 31, 2018.
-As-converted net tangible book value per share is equal to our total tangible assets less the amount of our total liabilities, divided by the sum of the number of shares of our common stock that will be outstanding immediately prior to the closing of this offering (assuming the conversion of all outstanding shares of preferred stock into shares of common stock).
-Our as-converted net tangible book value (deficit) as of December 31, 2018 was \$ million, or \$ per share of common stock.
+Dilution represents the difference between the amount per share paid by investors in this offering and the proforma as adjusted net tangible book value per share of our common stock immediately after the completion of this offering.
+The data in this section are derived from our consolidated balance sheet as of June 30, 2019.
+Our historical net tangible book value per share is equal to our total tangible assets less the amount of our total liabilities, divided by the sum of the number of shares of our common stock outstanding on June 30, 2019 (assuming the conversion of all outstanding shares of preferred stock into shares of common stock).
+Our historical net tangible book value (deficit) as of June 30, 2019 was million, or per share of common stock.
+Pro forma net tangible book value, before the issuance and sale of shares in this offering, gives effect to the conversion of all outstanding shares of our convertible preferred stock as of June 30, 2019 and all shares of our convertible preferred stock issued in July 2019 into an aggregate of 44,000,000 shares of common stock.

-After giving effect to our receipt of the estimated net proceeds from the issuance and sale of our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$ million, or \$ per share of our common stock.
+After giving effect to our receipt of the estimated net proceeds from the issuance and sale of our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$ million, or \$ per share of our common stock.
 This represents an immediate increase in net tangible book value to our existing stockholders of \$ per share and an immediate dilution to new investors in this offering of \$ per share.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of December 31, 2018 \$ Increase per share attributable to the pro forma adjustments described above Pro forma net tangible book value per share as of December 31, 2018 Increase in net tangible book value per share attributable to new investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma net tangible book value per share to new investors participating in this offering \$
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of June 30, 2019 \$ Increase per share attributable to the pro forma adjustments described above Pro forma net tangible book value per share as of June 30, 2019 Increase in net tangible book value per share attributable to new investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma net tangible book value per share to new investors participating in this offering \$